junxit/us-congress-bills-110/metadata.md

 - 2008-04-22 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2008-04-22 — Committee on the Judiciary.
 Reported by Senator Leahy with amendments.
 Without written report.
 - 2008-04-22 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 706.
+- 2008-04-28 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 110-332.
+- 2008-04-28 — By Senator Leahy from Committee on the Judiciary filed written report.
+Report No. 110-332.
+- 2008-05-20 — Amendment SA 4798 agreed to in Senate by Unanimous Consent.
+- 2008-05-20 — Amendment SA 4798 proposed by Senator Reid for Senator Schumer. (consideration: CR S4553) To improve the bill.
+- 2008-05-20 — Measure laid before Senate by unanimous consent. (consideration: CR S4549-4554; text of measure as reported in Senate: CR S4549-4551)
+- 2008-05-20 — Passed Senate with amendments by Unanimous Consent. (text: CR S4553-4554)
+- 2008-05-20 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(text: CR S4553-4554)
+- 2008-05-20 — Senate amendment agreed to: Amendment SA 4798 agreed to in Senate by Unanimous Consent.
+- 2008-05-20 — Senate amendment proposed (on the floor): Amendment SA 4798 proposed by Senator Reid for Senator Schumer.(consideration: CR S4553)
+- 2008-05-20 — Senate amendment submitted